Respecting human rights

 Our approach

-Our human rights strategy is based on five pillars.
-This circular approach provides a systematic way of conducting ongoing due diligence and is in line with the UN Guiding Principles on Business and Human Rights, the Organisation for Economic Cooperation and Development (OECD) guidelines, and the Food and Agriculture Organization (FAO) guidance on responsible agricultural supply chains.
+Our human rights approach is based on five pillars.
+This circular approach provides a systematic way of conducting ongoing due diligence and is in line with the UN Guiding Principles on Business and Human Rights, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, and the OECD-FAO (Food and Agriculture Organization) Guidance for Responsible Agricultural Supply Chains.

 • Embed